TulaneIntroDataScience/TulaneIntroDataScience.github.io/index.md

 **Midterm Exam:** This will be a written, close book, closed notes, in class exam.
 This is currently scheduled for **Tuesday October 8th** (subject to change).

 **Final Project:** In the interest of building students' public portfolios, and in the spirit of "learning by doing", students will create a self-contained online tutorial to be posted publicly and a 5-minute presentation in class.
 This tutorial can be created individually or in a small group (Max 2 people).
 This assignment will be a publicly-accessible website that provides an end-to-end walkthrough of identifying and scraping a specific data source, performing some exploratory analysis, and providing some sort of managerial or operational insight from that data.
-We will have several milestones associated with the final project including (i) identifying a dataset to use (ii) initial exploratory analysis of the data set (iii) settling on the final analysis question (iv) a draft report (v) an in class presentation of the results and (vi) a final writeup.
+We will have several milestones associated with the final project including the following.
+1. Identifying a dataset and establishing a GitHub.io Site.
+2. Extraction, Transform, and Load (ETL) + Exploratory Data Analysis (EDA) Your notebook from Part 1 but expanded to include the data being loaded and showing that you have figured out how to get the data into your system.
+In addition, include some graphs, visualizations, and stats that show you can manipulate your data and understand the dataset you are working with.
+3. A final, in class presentation.
+4. A final tutorial and website.

-**Final Grade Policy:** The weighted average will determine your letter grade roughly as follows: A >= 90%; B >= 80%; C >= 70%; D >= 60%; F < 60% +/- grades will be given for borderline cases.
+**Final Grade Policy:** The weighted average will determine your letter grade roughly as follows, +/- grades will be given for borderline cases.
+* A >= 90%
+* B >= 80%
+* C >= 70%
+* D >= 60%
+* F < 60%

 **All grades will be posted on [Canvas](https://tulane.instructure.com/) throughout the semester.**